FAQ – Frequently Asked Questions

 I have other macros and add-ins installed – can I be sure that the DocTools add-ins do not conflict with my existing macros and add-ins?

 It is not possible to guarantee that no conflicts can occur.
 For example, a macro in either Normal.dotm, in the template attached to the active document or in an add-in could be made with the purpose of hijacking a built-in command in Word so that the custom macro runs instead of Word's built-in command, thereby making the command work differently than normally (this can be useful and practical in some situations).
-If functionality in a DocTools add-in rely on a built-in command that has been changed by another macro, the DocTools command may not work as expected.
+If functionality in a DocTools add-in relies on a built-in command that has been changed by another macro, the DocTools command may not work as expected.

 What you can do to find out whether unexpected behavior is caused by a macro found elsewhere